 At Roswell Park Comprehensive Cancer Center, our nurses administered the first of two doses of the vaccine to clinical staff within hours of the hospital receiving its initial shipment — a process that will continue over the coming weeks.

-The first person at Roswell Park to be vaccinated was Philip McCarthy, MD, Director of the Transplant and Cellular Therapy Center.
+The first person at Roswell Park to be vaccinated was Philip McCarthy, MD.

 "I was very excited to be able to do this,” says Dr. McCarthy.
 “Having had standard vaccines before, the COVID-19 vaccine is a different design, but it has proven to be very safe and effective.
 My feeling is that I should and I want to do this.
 It is the right thing to do for our families, our patients and our colleagues.
 I know there are lots of people who are anxious to be vaccinated, and we are all very hopeful we can set an example for Western New York so that this will allow us to live our lives more reasonably once again.”